How to Regain Your Joy in Christ

 We’re back with Ray Ortlund, our guest on the Ask Pastor John podcast, as John Piper is on a writing leave, working on his next book project.
 Ray, as you know, our greatest problem is sin.
 We deserve God’s judgment, and Christ came to pay that penalty and set us free eternally.
 But there are many other benefits to this salvation we now enjoy in Christ.
 How does the gospel apply to the ever-returning anxieties, insecurities, and frettings we experience in the Christian life?
 In those times, where do we go to regain our joy in Christ?

-But on the other hand there are, as you suggest, anxieties and frettings and so forth that are not of the Holy Spirit.
+But on the other hand, there are, as you suggest, anxieties and frettings and so forth that are not of the Holy Spirit.
 And the Lord does not want us to bear those burdens.
-One of my favorite verses from the Bible is 1 Peter 5:7, “Cast all your cares on him, for he cares for you.”
+One of my favorite verses from the Bible is 1 Peter 5:7, “[Cast] all your anxieties on him, because he cares for you.”
 And the original text suggests the idea that if it matters to you, it matters also to him.
 He does not despise us for the many things we find hard to bear.
 He doesn’t tell us, “Buck up.”
-He invites us to cast upon his broad shoulders so he bears it for us.
+He invites us to cast upon his broad shoulders, so that he bears it for us.

 Now, Tony, when I think about how that actually happens for me — it doesn’t happen enough.
 I am not very good at trusting the Lord.

 But what gives me traction to get free at heart to trust in the Lord, and rejoice, and get my eyes off myself and my problems and so forth?
 Well, the best strategy for me to regain peace and confidence is to go to church.
 I worship with my church.
 I see the people in my church.
 They are oxygen to me.
 And just by being there, they help me to feel afresh that Jesus is enough.